 Finding a job that suits you

-A key indicator of job satisfaction is the opportunity for growth.
+As mentioned above, a key indicator of job satisfaction is the opportunity for growth.
 Ensure the job has clear prospects for career development.
-You can do this by asking if the employer provides a professional training and development program.
+You can do this for instance, by asking if the employer provides a professional training and development program.